And much of the money is coming straight from the federal government.

 He also said he no longer prescribes Nuedexta.

-This story was updated to reflect a statement from Flora Brahmbhatt's attorney made after publication.
+as well as the marketing and prescribing of Nuedexta.
+Also, this story was updated to reflect a statement from Flora Brahmbhatt's attorney made after publication.